kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 ### Make multiple years of SNR files

 We are going to look at the data from installation (Fall 2009) through Spring 2015.
+To speed things up I will run 2009 and 2015 separately, while the year 2010 through 2014 can be analyzed in one line:

 *rinex2snr nwot 2009 240 -doy_end 365 -archive special*